Float in our airy pool of warm water and Epsom salts for an hour, to completely relax and relieve any stresses, aches and pains.

 * Under 16s must be accompanied by an adult.
 Please contact us if you would like to bring a child under 7 years, as we would like to ensure that the session is tailored to their needs.
 Email firstname.lastname@example.org or call 01273 778400.

-Fancy a sauna after your float?
-Save a little by paying for both together as a package.
-Our infrared sauna sessions are private (no sharing with strangers) and last 30 minutes (which is ample with infrared).
+Fancy a massage, facial or sauna after your float?
+Booking them together as a package can provide a wonderfully deep and lasting experience, and save a little money.
+Our wide range of massages and facials last an hour and infrared sauna sessions last 30 minutes (which is ample with infrared).
 Find more details here.

 If you’re a regular float user (or you’d like to give someone a multi-float gift), you can save a whopping 20% with our 5-float cards, to use whenever you like within the next six months (subject to appointment availability).
 It reduces the price of each 75 minute float session to as little as £36.

 5 float card – £180